BlancoLanda/LandasRLTracker/README.md

 ## Usage

-This program requires .NET Framework v4.6.1+, you can get latest version at: https://dotnet.microsoft.com/download/dotnet-framework-runtime
+This program requires .NET Framework v4.6.1+, normally you'll already have the latest version installed.
+Anyway, you can download it at: https://dotnet.microsoft.com/download/dotnet-framework-runtime

 The only requirement is having the tracker opened while playing Rocket League.